PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 Note: Training may take some time, but models will be saved after the first run.
 Once trained, we can evaluate the model.

 ## Evaluating a Model
-To evaluate a trained model, make sure to change the parameter in `data-params.json` to use the specific checkpoint model and run:
+To evaluate a trained model, make sure to change the parameter `checkpoint` in `data-params.json` to use the specific checkpoint model.
+Note that if `num_points` is changed, make sure to change the `checkpoint` to match the model stored in the `output_dir`:
 ```
     python run.py evaluate <dataset> <model_type>
 ```